Coquinoo/TwitterQA/README.md

 ## Introduction

 Have you ever wanted to know how someone special would reply on Twitter?
 Train a model on their twitter data.
+Here we are using realdonaldtrump

 This repository has adapted [Conchylicultor/DeepQA](https://github.com/Conchylicultor/DeepQA) to specifically ONLY work with tweets.
 Note that by default scraping Twitter and using their API will only yield you a maximum of 3200 tweets; most likely less.